Community mental health step up/step down services

-This process will include the establishment of an Expert Panel through an Expression of Interest (EOI) process.
-The panel will consist of a range of representatives that will utilise the evidence obtained from the Literature Review to facilitate the co-design of the model of service in conjunction with the MHC.
-It is planned that the Expert Panel will be convened in early 2018.
-The Minister for Mental Health has announced the establishment of an Expert Panel to oversee the development of a unique, evidence-based and co-designed Recovery College model of service in Western Australia.
-Further information about how to prepare and submit your application to be considered for the Expert Panel can be found here.
+This process will include the establishment of an Expert Panel through an Expression of Interest (EOI) process which closed on 5 January 2018.
+The Expert Panel will consist of a range of representatives that will facilitate the co-design of the model of service in conjunction with the MHC.
+The Expert Panel will be convened in early 2018.

-Once the co-designed model of service is developed, the Mental Health Commission will finalise a formal business case for the 2018-19 Mid-Year Review.
+Once the co-designed model of service is developed, the MHC will finalise a formal business case to meet the 2019-20 Budget process requirements.